Identity Verification in a Post-Data Breach World

 Data Breaches with Varying Scope

 With data breaches, the personal information that is accessed by criminals varies.
 For example, in the Marriot data breach reported in September 2018, the information accessed included names, mailing addresses, phone numbers, emails, passport numbers, dates of birth, gender, and Starwood account information.
-In contrast, in the Facebook data breach also reported in September 2018, the information accessed included names, gender,
+In contrast, in the Facebook data breach also reported in September 2018, the information accessed included names, gender, and hometowns.

 Criminal Activity After a Data Breach

 Criminals can use stolen PII from data breaches for a variety of nefarious purposes.
 One of the main ways criminals use PII is to create synthetic identities and perform synthetic identity fraud.
 For example, the hackers from the Marriot data breach can take the information they stole and piece it together with fake identity information to create synthetic identities.
 From there, they can take these fake identities and use them to open financial accounts and perform nefarious activity such as obtaining loans they do not plan to pay back, money laundering, or terrorist activities.

 These days, synthetic fraud is the fastest-growing type of identity theft occurring in the US according to the Federal Trade Commission.

 Financial Institutions Must be Vigilant

 The types of companies that should be most worried about data breaches are financial institutions.
 These entities are the ones likely to be targeted for synthetic fraud or identity fraud by cybercriminals who gained access to PII through data breaches.
 This is because criminals can gain access to valuable financial services if their attacks go unnoticed for a period of time.